-Although asbestos exposure is never safe, the permissible exposure limit in the workplace set by OSHA is 0.1 asbestos fibers per cubic centimeter of air
+The permissible exposure limit in the workplace is 0.1 asbestos fibers per cubic cm of air

 OSHA's asbestos standards